Collector's Credits Summer Sale Going On Now

 About the Work

 "Manon (Deuxième Tableau, #7)" is a gouache on paper painting created by Erté in 1920.
 The artwork is signed 'Erté' center right, and numbered and titled in Erté's hand verso - "Manon Deuxième tableau No 7 VIII - 1920 Pour Mme ganna Walska'.
 It is stamped with Erté's name and address along with the 'Composition originale' stamp verso.
-The image size is 11.75 x 9.75" and the artwork is framed in a custom, closed-corner, Art Deco frame.
-The artwork ships framed.
+The artwork ships framed in a custom closed-corner Art Deco frame and has a framed size of 20 x 18.25".

 About the Artist